 This blogpost is an exact reproduction of an essay I wrote and submitted in October 2018 as a requirement of the course 'Aboriginal Futures', an elective I took as part of the Master of Teaching at the University of South Australia.
 The course aims to 'explore Aboriginal Futures in contemporary Australian society' and to provide … Continue reading Australian mathematics education and Indigenous peoples [an essay]

-This blog post is a sharing of how I curate and consume my education reading list.
+This blog post describes how I curate and consume my education reading list.
 It’s a response to Ollie Lovell’s (@ollie_lovell) blog post with the same questions (and title!).
 We hope that others in the Edu-Twitter/blogging community will also write posts that respond to the same six questions.
-The greater the diversity of … Continue reading Managing overwhelm: How do you curate and consume your educational reading list?
+The greater the diversity of responses, the more … Continue reading Managing overwhelm: How do you curate and consume your educational reading list?

 'If maths was an animal it would be a _______ because _______ ' Responses from my #math1070 students: A koala because maths is interesting and unique.
 A spider because of the pattern organisation of their web.
 A cat because it has lots of layers.
 An ant because lots of small parts make up a big part. … Continue reading If maths was an animal …